 - 5% private pay

-Hospice reimbursement for the first 60 days of service and last seven days of service is about $190 per patient per day.
+Medicare hospice reimbursement for the first 60 days of service and last seven days of service is about $190 per patient per day.
 Hospice organizations are reimbursed on a per diem basis, meaning all expenses associated for the hospice must be paid through this reimbursement.
 They receive no other funding that can be used for any kind of direct or indirect patient care.
 Most hospice organizations are functioning on less than a five percent profit, and as competition stiffens, margins decrease.

 The challenges hospice providers face is trying to cover all patient care and non-patient care expenses with the little reimbursement they receive.
 The reimbursement must cover nursing time, pharmacy, DME, medical supplies and all administrative costs including bereavement and chaplains.